hal-9001-v/hal-9001-v.github.io/blog-posts/PathFindingPrinciples/Pathfinding-principles.md

 <br/>

+There you have it!

 <div>
     <img src="blog-posts/PathfindingPrinciples/Simplevoxel.png"/>
 </div>

 <br/>

-Take a look at that floating blue volume and its voxelization.
-It is covered by individual cubic shapes made from voxels, with separate spans below it that are also contained within the same tiles.
+Take a look at the at that floating blue volume and its voxelization.
+It is covered by single cubic shapes made from voxels, with separated spans below it which is contained aswell in the same tiles.

-### 3. Conclusion
-In this chapter, I covered the first step for creating a NavMesh pathfinding tool: voxelization.
-This technique is foundational and can be utilized by many different approaches.
-The next chapter will delve into the following step: triangulation and more!